What is Nausea?

 - Chest pain

 When to Contact a Doctor

 If the sensation persists, seek medical attention.
-Persistent, recurring or unexplained nausea or vomiting may be signs of a serious illness.
-Contact a doctor if nausea and vomiting occurs after eating spoiled food or taking a new medication or if you experience dizziness, chest or lower abdomen pain or trouble swallowing.
+Persistent, recurring or unexplained nausea or vomiting may be signs of a severe illness.
+Contact a doctor if nausea and vomiting occur after eating spoiled food or taking a new medication or if you experience dizziness, chest or lower abdominal pain or trouble swallowing.

 Causes of Nausea